mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 Client processing is driven by the number of `resource` parameters included in the authorization request or token request (see {{RFC8707}}).
 The rules below are mutually exclusive and depend on whether the client requested zero, exactly one, or more than one resource.

 If client validation succeeds, the client MAY use the access token and MUST use it only with the resource(s) identified in the response.
+The returned `scope` value, if present, MUST be interpreted in conjunction with the returned `resource` values.
+The granted scopes MUST be appropriate for the returned resource(s), consistent with the usage of scope in {{Section 3.3 of RFC 6749}}.

 If client validation fails at any point while applying these rules, the client MUST NOT use the access token and SHOULD discard it.

 These client processing rules apply equally to access tokens issued using the authorization code grant and to access tokens issued using a refresh token grant.